Sheinelle Jones: Personal life

 In 2007, Jones married Uche Ojeh, whom she met at Northwestern University, and they have three children, sons Kayin and Uche, and daughter Clara.
-On May 23, 2025, Today announced that Ojeh had died from aggressive glioblastoma, with Jones having taken family medical leave from NBC News since November 2024 to take care of her husband after his diagnosis in 2023.
+On May 23, 2025, Today announced that Ojeh had died of aggressive glioblastoma, with Jones having taken family medical leave from NBC News since November 2024 to take care of her husband after his diagnosis in 2023.